Tonterias2/JhipsterPress082018/ReadMe/Solution9.md

 	    }
 	}

-Do not forget to include it in your /src/main/resources/config/liquibase/authorities.csv:
+Do not forget to include your new role in your /src/main/resources/config/liquibase/authorities.csv:

 	name
 	ROLE_ADMIN